pypy/pypy/pypy/doc/glossary.rst

       Christian Tismer's `Stackless Python <http://www.stackless.com>`__.

    standard interpreter
-      It is the `subsystem implementing the Python language`_, composed of the bytecode interpreter and of the standard objectspace.
+      It is the :ref:`subsystem implementing the Python language <python-interpreter>`, composed of the bytecode interpreter and of the standard objectspace.

-.. _applevel: coding-guide.html#application-level
 .. _PSF: http://www.python.org/psf/
-.. _`subsystem implementing the Python language`: architecture.html#standard-interpreter